 Austria´s more than 310,000 SMEs are highly diverse.
 Enterprises differ according to size, industry or their phase in the business life cycle.
 In 2012, about 115,200 enterprises, or 37 percent of all enterprises of the total business economy, were one-person enterprises.
 These businesses have no employees at all, but often show growth potential and an intention to employ people.
 In 2012, Austria recorded some 5,400 medium-sized enterprises (with more than 50 and less than 250 employees) employing a total of 540,000 persons.
 This clearly shows that SME's concerns and needs tend to vary greatly.

-For this reason, the Federal Ministry for Digital, Business and Enterprise strives to take measures geared to the specific sector and business size, while at the same time, keeping the common interests of all business enterprises in mind.
+For this reason, the Federal Ministry for Digital and Economic Affairs strives to take measures geared to the specific sector and business size, while at the same time, keeping the common interests of all business enterprises in mind.